 The Met Office has issued a cold weather alert due to the falling temperatures this week.

-There is a 90% probability of severe cold weather, icy conditions and heavy snow between 0900 on Monday 11 Dec and 0900 on Thursday 14 December in parts of England.
+There is a 90% probability of severe cold weather, ice and snow across Essex.
 This weather could increase the health risks to vulnerable patients and disrupt the delivery of services.

 For the very latest, visit the cold weather alert section of the Met Office website.